kubeform/kubeform/docs/setup/uninstall.md

 # Uninstall Kubeform

-To uninstall kubeform installed using helm, use the following command.
+To uninstall Kubeform installed using helm, use the following command.

 ```console
 $ helm delete kfc